magento/devdocs/src/guides/v2.3/howdoi/admin/customize_admin.md

 Your `design_config_form.xml` is merged with the same files from the other modules.
 So there is no need to copy their content, you only need to add your customizations.

-To customize an existing entity, declare only those options, the values of which are customized, do not copy its entire configuration.
+To customize an existing entity, declare only those options; the values of which are customized.
+Do not copy its entire configuration.

 For example, if you only want to rename the **Other Settings** field set, your form configuration must contain the following: